jimwins/titi/docs/configuration.rst

 Setting: ``error_mode``

-This can be used to set the ``PDO::ATTR_ERRMODE`` setting on the database connection class used by Idiorm.
+This can be used to set the ``PDO::ATTR_ERRMODE`` setting on the database connection class used by Titi.
 It should be passed one of the class constants defined by PDO.
 For example:

 .. code-block:: php